-Pumpkin itself also has a lot of health benefits like providing vitamin C, vitamin A and fiber.
+The pumpkin in this recipe also has a lot of health benefits like providing vitamin C, vitamin A and fiber.
 All of these help your body run in tip-top shape by protecting your cells from things like oxidative damage, assisting in your immunity and keeping this moving along in terms of digestion… if ya know what I mean!
 (Fiber helps you poop.
 There, I said it.)

 Here is the full list of ingredients you’re going to want to round up to make these muffins:

-How To Make Pumpkin Muffins From Scratch
+How To Make This Recipe

 First, preheat your oven to 350 degrees and line a muffin tin with either muffin liners or lightly spray it with non-stick spray.